airalab/robonomics-wiki/docs/en/sensor-hardware.md

 translated: true
 ---

-To join  air monitoring with Robonomics Open Sensors Network you require an air pollution board with sensors.
-There are two ways to get sensor:
+If you wish to participate in the  air monitoring with Robonomics Open Sensors Network you need to obtain an air pollution board with sensors.
+There are two ways to do it:
-Order all necessary parts and build your own  custom board.
+- order all necessary parts and build your own  custom board.
-Alternately, you can write to Robonomics team and get Robonomics universal board.
+- order a ready-to-use board from Robonomics team.

 ## Manual board assembly